Substitution cipher: Mechanical

 Between around World War I and the widespread availability of computers (for some governments this was approximately the 1950s or 1960s; for other organizations it was a decade or more later; for individuals it was no earlier than 1975), mechanical implementations of polyalphabetic substitution ciphers were widely used.
 Several inventors had similar ideas about the same time, and rotor cipher machines were patented four times in 1919.
 The most important of the resulting machines was the Enigma, especially in the versions used by the German military from approximately 1930.
 The Allies also developed and used rotor machines (e.g., SIGABA and Typex).

 All of these were similar in that the substituted letter was chosen electrically from amongst the huge number of possible combinations resulting from the rotation of several letter disks.
 Since one or more of the disks rotated mechanically with each plaintext letter enciphered, the number of alphabets used was astronomical.
 Early versions of these machine were, nevertheless, breakable.
-William F. Friedman of the US Army's SIS early found vulnerabilities in Hebern's rotor machine, and GC&CS's Dillwyn Knox solved versions of the Enigma machine (those without the "plugboard") well before WWII began.
+William F. Friedman of the US Army's SIS early found vulnerabilities in Hebern's rotor machine, and the Government Code and Cypher School's Dillwyn Knox solved versions of the Enigma machine (those without the "plugboard") well before WWII began.
 Traffic protected by essentially all of the German military Enigmas was broken by Allied cryptanalysts, most notably those at Bletchley Park, beginning with the German Army variant used in the early 1930s.
 This version was broken by inspired mathematical insight by Marian Rejewski in Poland.

 As far as is publicly known, no messages protected by the SIGABA and Typex machines were ever broken during or near the time when these systems were in service.